 Cons: There are fees for non-sufficient funds ($30), returned deposited items ($10), stop payments ($25), expedited overnight bill payments ($14.95), cashier's checks ($10) and others.

 Cons: Customers earn a paltry 0.01 percent APY on most accounts.
-The only exception pertains to "relationship rates" for Chase Premier Savings customers who link that account to a Premier Plus or Sapphire Checking account and meet certain transaction requirements.
-The relationship rates are tiered based on account balance and they are also meager, ranging from 0.02 percent APY for balances up to $49,999 and 0.05 percent APY for balances above $250,000 up to $10 million-plus.
+The only exception pertains to "relationship rates" for Chase Premier Savings customers who link that account to a Premier Plus or Sapphire checking account and meet certain transaction requirements.
+The relationship rates are tiered based on account balance and they are also meager, ranging from 0.02 percent APY for balances up to $49,999 and 0.05 percent APY for balances over $250,000.
 The more elite checking accounts require high minimum balances to avoid a $25 monthly fee.
 For instance, Chase Premier Plus Checking requires an average daily balance of $15,000 among linked Chase accounts or a Chase first mortgage enrolled in automatic payments.
-To dodge the monthly $12 maintenance fee on the Chase Total Checking account, you need a daily balance of $1,500 with a monthly direct deposit of at least $500 or a daily balance of $5,000 among other Chase accounts.
+Total Checking account, you need a balance of $1,500 at the beginning of the day, a monthly direct deposit of at least $500 or a daily balance of $5,000 among other Chase accounts.
 Total Checking customers pay fees for out-of-network ATM transactions and are penalized $34 for overdrafts, though Chase is lenient with occasional offenders.

 Pros: Known mostly for its cash-back credit card rewards, Discover extends the rewards to its online checking accounts.
 Discover's Cashback Debit account offers 1 percent cash back on up to $3,000 in debit card purchases each month, or potentially $30 a month.
 These funds can be automatically deposited into a Discover Online Savings account, currently earning a competitive APY.
 No minimum balance is required to open the checking account, but it must be funded within 45 days or the bank may close it.